By Rachel Lankester, Mutton Club editor

 I’ve never been much of a fan girl.
 I had a mild crush on David Soul back in the day.
 Remember him from Starsky and Hutch?
 My father paid for me and my mum to go and hear him sing at the Birmingham Hippodrome.
 What a dish he was!
 But I never had pictures of pop stars up in my room like all my friends did.
 I was a more serious teen!

-But, I had the ultimate fan girl experience recently when I finally met my all-time heroine, Täo Porchon-Lynch, the world’s oldest yoga teacher at 98.
+But, I had the ultimate fan girl experience when I finally met my all-time heroine, Täo Porchon-Lynch, then the world’s oldest yoga teacher at 98.
 When I actually saw her in real life, getting out of her Smart car in three-inch heels and walking round into the Fred Astaire Dance Studio where she taught her Monday class, I almost started to hyperventilate!

 My friend had driven me up from Manhattan to Hartsdale for a 9 a.m. yoga lesson with this amazing woman.
 I’m a big fan of yoga and believe it can really help transform midlife and beyond.
 I was so overwhelmed to finally see Tao that tears pricked my eyes.